json-everything/json-everything/tools/ApiDocsGenerator/release-notes/rn-json-schema-generation.md

 - `Context` property now settable on `AdditionalPropertiesIntent`, `ItemsIntent`, and `UnevaluatedPropertiesIntent`.
 - `MemberGenerationContext.NullableRef` which indicates that the member is declared as a nullable reference type.
 - `MemberGenerationContext.Parameter` which indicates the type nesting level ("nesting" as in how a generic parameter is nested).
+- C# `required` keyword will now add the property to a `required` JSON Schema keyword.

 ## Other changes